AhmedAloui1997/CounterfactualAugmentation/README.md

 We use variaous synthetic and semi-synthetic datasets to test our proposed approach:

-- IHDP: - Fill in a short description with links
+- IHDP
-- News: - Fill in a short description with links
+- News
-- Twins: - Fill in a short description with links
+- Twins
-- Linear: - Fill in a short description with links
+- Linear synthetic dataset
-- Non Linear: - Fill in a short description with links
+- Non Linear synthetic dataset